ModUDuke/Causal-Inference-Introduction/chapter3.md

 ---
-  title: "Confounders, Counterfactuals, and p-Hacking"
+title: 'Confounders, Counterfactuals, and p-Hacking'
-  description: "This chapter will introduce you the important issues of confounders, counterfactuals, and the problem of p-hacking, and will let you learn and practice through R"
+description: 'This chapter will introduce you the important issues of confounders, counterfactuals, and the problem of p-hacking, and will let you learn and practice through R'
 ---

 ## Confounders